gervanna/100daysofcode/LOG.md

 *01/07/21*

 Finished module 2 of IBM skills course.
 You'd think that since I made a Hangman game on day 7, ages ago, I'd be able to do one now on my own.

+## FoTW - #7
+*01/08/21*

+Finished module 3 of IBM skills course.
+Read an article - ["Identity-Based Habits: How to Actually Stick to Your Goals This Year"](https://jamesclear.com/identity-based-habits) by James Clear.
+Found out about an awesome repository [karan/Projects](https://github.com/karan/Projects).